StefanKunde/NadeLauncher/README.md

 - Restart the server after importing — lineups are loaded at startup
 - Make sure the import script reported "X lineups added" and not errors

+**Server is not starting**
+- Make sure to close faceit anti cheat before starting the server
 ---

 ## Credits & Acknowledgements